J1Marcus/everbound/docs/PROJECT_SCOPE.md

 ### 2.1 Core Purpose
 Transform fragmented personal memories into cohesive, readable narratives that feel intentionally authored rather than transcribed.
 The end product is a professionally structured book, not a journal export or collection of dictated responses.

+### 2.2 Platform Delivery
+The platform is delivered as a **Progressive Web App (PWA)** providing:
+- **Cross-Platform Access:** Works on iOS, Android, and desktop browsers
+- **Installable Experience:** Can be installed like a native app on any device
+- **Offline Capability:** Core features available without internet connection
+- **Mobile-First Design:** Optimized for mobile devices while maintaining desktop functionality
+- **No App Store Required:** Direct access via web browser, optional installation

-### 2.2 Guiding Principles
+### 2.3 Guiding Principles
 1. **Print-First Design:** The hardcover book is the primary artifact; digital experience exists solely to enable its creation
+2. **Mobile-First Approach:** Optimized for mobile capture and review, accessible anywhere
-2. **Quality Over Speed:** Narrative quality and emotional coherence are never compromised for faster output
+3. **Quality Over Speed:** Narrative quality and emotional coherence are never compromised for faster output
-3. **Voice Preservation:** The system adapts to the narrator's voice; the narrator never adapts to the system
+4. **Voice Preservation:** The system adapts to the narrator's voice; the narrator never adapts to the system
-4. **Intentional Authorship:** Output must feel authored, not transcribed or generated
+5. **Intentional Authorship:** Output must feel authored, not transcribed or generated
-5. **Completion-Oriented:** Each project has a defined beginning and end
+6. **Completion-Oriented:** Each project has a defined beginning and end

 ---